Justice at Stake

 Justice at Stake was a judicial advocacy organization active in the United States from 2000 to 2017.
 The group advocated for an end to judicial elections, and for stricter regulations regarding campaign finance for state-level judicial races.
 George Soros was one of the organization's primary donors.

-The organization's stated mission was to "help Americans keep courts fair and impartial".

 Background

 Founded in 2000, Justice at Stake was a 501(c)(3) organization governed by a board of directors.
 The chair of the board was Mark I. Harrison.
 The organization announced its closure on June 16, 2017.

 Justice at Stake advocated for judicial appointments rather than judicial elections.
 It also advocated for reforms such as public financing of judicial elections and stricter campaign finance regulations regarding state judicial races.